Central South Island Reel Life April 2019

-Although all spawning streams are closed for fishing in May, trout can be targeted in lakes near inflowing river and stream mouths as they prepare to enter the streams.
+Although all spawning streams are closed for fishing in May, trout can be targeted in lakes near inflowing river and stream mouths.

-In shallow areas a lead line may be too weighty for trolling, so an alternative is to use a standard spinning rod with a small sinker about 1.5 metres in front of a Parsons Glory or Mrs Simpson flies.
+In shallow areas, a lead line may be too weighty for trolling, so an alternative is to use a standard spinning rod with a small sinker about 1.5 metres in front of a Parsons Glory or Mrs Simpson fly.

-The Mackenzie Basin canals are a great destination in May and are arguably the best sports fishing option in the country for the month.
+The Mackenzie Basin canals are a great destination in May, arguably the best sports fishing option in the country for the month.

-Fishing for big wily brown trout appears to improve when the browns become aggressive prior to spawning in Late April through to June.
+Fishing for big wily brown trout appears to improve when brown trout becoming aggressive prior to spawning in late April and through to June.

-Try fishing around the farms and the top ends of the canals currently.
+Try fishing around the salmon farms and the top ends of the canals in May.